netzmacht-archive/contao-dcatools/README.md

 // getting the label will return the name instead of the label if label is not set echo $formatter->getOperationLabel('edit');
 echo $formatter->getPropertyLabel('title');
-echo $formatter->getGlobalOperation('all', 'Alle bearbeiten'); // pass a default value
+echo $formatter->getGlobalOperationLabel('all', 'Alle bearbeiten'); // pass a default value

 // format and/or translate the value
 echo $formatter->getPropertyValue('options');